data-addict-com/jadynekena.github.io/_posts/2024-10-16-people-are-making-ai-a-big-deal.md

 ### Linkedin
-- People create linkedin posts using AI.
-They even sell the prompts that made them have the "perfect post for linkedin" (yeah)
+- People create **linkedin posts** using AI.
+They even sell the prompts that made them have the "perfect post for linkedin". (yeah)
-- A lot of companies have magically changed their core activity into AI-centered one
+- A lot of companies have magically changed their **core activity** into AI-centered one.
+Or maybe the linkedin algorithm made them more visible on the platform, I don't know honestly.
-- People keep talking about AI because it's a buzzword
+- People keep talking about AI because it's a **buzzword**.
+A magical black box that interests every single person.

 ## 3. In job offers
 I have seen so many problematic job offers (ofc not all of them), that might have one or more of the following statements:
-- Statistical skills become **neglected** compared to ai
+- Statistical skills become **neglected** compared to AI
-- **Technical buzz-words are over-used** for a very simple **task description**
+- **Technical buzz-words** are over-used for a very **simple task description**
-- Machine-oriented skills first, soft-skills maybe later
+- **Machine-oriented skills** first, soft-skills maybe later

 ## 4. In search engines
 Recent searches of keyword "AI"